-Have things felt a tad ‘off’ at work lately?
-Perhaps you’ve noticed a palpable vibe that you just can’t shake.
-Perhaps your co-workers have begun avoiding you for no apparent reason.
+Have things felt a tad 'off' at work lately?
+Perhaps you've noticed a palpable vibe that you just can't shake.
+Have you had a gut feeling that perhaps your co-workers have begun avoiding you for no apparent reason.
 These things may seem small, but ignoring them is a mistake – they could be signs that you are getting fired!
-Here are ten red flags that you mustn’t overlook.
+Here are ten red flags that you mustn't overlook.

 1. You're completely out of the loop